28 minute read time

-Now that we’ve familiarized ourselves with the design constraints that apply to HTML email, and a few key components we’ll be sure to remember, we’re ready to begin the actual job of designing the email.
+Now that we’ve familiarized ourselves with the design constraints that apply to HTML email and a few key components to remember, we’re ready to begin the actual job of designing the email.
 But where to start?
 Fortunately, almost all email designs can be based on an existing website design.

-An email that’s visually disconnected from the site it links to will jar, even if it does convince some recipients to click a link.
+An email that’s visually disconnected from the site it links to will be jarring, even if it does convince some recipients to click a link.

-Don’t go crazy and try to replicate the entire website in an email, though.
-Your design should take the essential feel of the brand (excuse the marketing terms) and translate it into what will work for an email.
+Don’t try to replicate the entire website in an email, though.
+Your design should take the essential feel of the brand and translate it into what will work for an email.

 Figure 3.8, Figure 3.9, and Figure 3.10 are the current home pages of some other popular services (on the left), and their newsletters (on the right).

-It’s very rare to see more than three columns, and that’s hardly surprising given the design constraints I talked about in the section called “The Design Environment for Email”.
+It’s very rare to see more than three columns, and that’s hardly surprising, given the design constraints discussed in the section called “The Design Environment for Email.”
 For our example client, you’ll remember we came up with this core content list:

 For the first issue, we’ve opted for the layout depicted in Figure 3.12.

-If you have a client that sends several different types of content, you can of course create many design variations to suit; you’d still want to make them recognizable as being from the same sender and on the same topic, though.
+If you have a client that sends several different types of content, you can create many design variations to suit, but you’d still want to make them recognizable as being from the same sender and on the same topic.